Vocational qualifications

 Vocational qualifications at 16

-Many school sixth forms offer a range of vocational courses like Applied General Qualifications, and Cambridge Technical qualifications.
+Many school sixth forms offer a range of vocational courses like BTecs and Cambridge Technical qualifications, check what they can offer.

-Further Education Colleges offer a large range of vocational courses at all levels, including the new T Levels which are Level 3 qualifications that will train you to do a job role.
+Further Education Colleges offer a large range of vocational courses at all levels, including a growing amount of T Levels, which are Level 3 qualifications that will train you to do a job role.

 By applying learning to real-life situations, these qualifications offer a more practical approach than traditional A-Level academic courses.